exasol/virtual-schema-common-java/doc/user_requirements.md

 ### Known Limitations

 * For now, we limit the property validation to the value syntax and ranges.
-* We don't validate that database objects that are referenced, actually exist during value validation.
+* During value validation, we do not check if the referenced database objects actually exist.

 ## Appendix A — Known Virtual Schema Property Types